Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 Butler Performance Insights

-- The Bulldogs average 83.4 points per game (40th in college basketball) while allowing 69 per contest (142nd in college basketball).
-They have a +115 scoring differential overall and outscore opponents by 14.4 points per game.
+- The Bulldogs' +115 scoring differential (outscoring opponents by 14.4 points per game) is a result of scoring 83.4 points per game (40th in college basketball) while allowing 69 per contest (142nd in college basketball).

-- Butler grabs 34.8 rebounds per game (117th in college basketball) while allowing 33 per contest to its opponents.
-It outrebounds opponents by 1.8 boards per game.
+- Butler ranks 116th in college basketball at 34.8 rebounds per game.
+That's 1.8 more than the 33 its opponents average.

 - The Bulldogs rank 43rd in college basketball with 103.5 points scored per 100 possessions, and 88th in college basketball defensively with 85.6 points conceded per 100 possessions.